Ink Review #2715: Pilot Iroshizuku To-ro

 Longer Writing:

-I used a Franklin-Christoph Vanness with a medium nib on a Taroko Enigma notebook.
-The ink has a very dry flow.
+I used a Diplomat Aero in Antique Rose with a broad nib on a Taroko Enigma notebook.
+The ink has a slightly dry flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.